sandeepchadaram/demo-repo/README.md

 ## Subheader

-Watch the tutorial on YouTUbe @ FreeCodeCamp
+Watch the tutorial on YouTube @ FreeCodeCamp